 - Alliances with other leading providers of nursing knowledge products and services round out STTI's offering and provide added value to its members.

-- Journal of Nursing Scholarship - a leading, peer-reviewed scholarly journal with a global circulation of 125,000, is published quarterly and is available in both print and full text, searchable online formats to members and subscribers.
+- Journal of Nursing Scholarship is a leading peer-reviewed scholarly publication with a global circulation of 125,000.
+It is published bimonthly and is available in both print and full text searchable online formats to members and subscribers.

-- Scholarly books on a wide range of topics in nursing and health care of interest to members and other nurses around the world.
+- Scholarly books cover a wide range of topics in nursing and health care that are of interest to members and other nurses around the world.

-- Reflections on Nursing Leadership - STTI's award-winning, online member magazine that communicates nurses' contributions and relevance to the health of people worldwide.
+- Reflections on Nursing Leadership is STTI's award-winning online member magazine that communicates nurses' contributions and relevance to the health of people worldwide.

-- WORLDviews on Evidence-Based Nursing™ - a bi-monthly periodical available in print and full text, searchable online formats to subscribers, is a leading global source of the best research and evidence available with applications to nursing practice, administration, education and policy.
+- Worldviews on Evidence-Based Nursing™ is a bimonthly periodical that is available in print and full text searchable online formats to subscribers.
+It is a leading global source of the best research and evidence available, with applications to nursing practice, administration, education, and policy.

-- Chapter Leader Emphasis - a biannual newsletter sent to more than 3,500 chapter leaders.
+- Chapter Leader Emphasis is a biannual newsletter that is sent to more than 4,000 chapter leaders.

-- STTIconnect - a monthly electronic newsletter sent to all members, which includes chapter specific information and announcements.
+- STTIconnect is a monthly electronic newsletter sent to all members that includes chapter-specific information and announcements.

 Nursing Knowledge International

-NKI was established in 2002 as a nonprofit, 501(c)(3) subsidiary of STTI to serve the knowledge needs of the global nursing community.
-Through its e-commerce website, www.nursingknowledge.org, the organization delivers nursing knowledge designed to improve patient outcomes by enhancing the knowledge base of its nurse customers.
+Nursing Knowledge International (NKI) was established in 2002 as a nonprofit 501(c)(3) subsidiary of STTI.
+Through its e-commerce website, NKI delivers nursing knowledge that is designed to improve patient outcomes by enhancing the knowledgebase of its nurse customers.
 More than 82,000 nurses have joined the NKI community.

 Sigma Theta Tau International Foundation for Nursing

 The Foundation holds all permanent funds of STTI.
-These assets are distributed over nine different endowed or restricted funds, each established for a specific purpose.
-Endowed funds contain donations made by members and friends of nursing, but only the interest earned from these funds are distributed.
-Restricted funds hold monies that are given to STTI for a specific activity and distributed accordingly.
+These assets are distributed over nine endowed or restricted funds, each established for a specific purpose.
+Endowed funds contain donations made by members and friends of nursing, but only the interest earned from these funds is distributed.
+Restricted funds hold monies that are given to STTI for a specific activity and are distributed accordingly.